 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Since the ingredients in this pear salad are so delicious, a simple lemon and rice vinegar dressing work best; a heavy dressing would mask the flavors.
 This pear salad can also be served without the cheese on top and would be a delicious but even lighter first course.

-- Divide the lettuce onto four chilled plates and top with sliced pears and currants or raisins.
+Divide the lettuce onto 4 chilled plates and top with sliced pears and currants or raisins.

 During the fall and winter when a chill is in the air, plan a satisfying meal of meat and sides for a weekend family feast.
 Complementary menus: